egordon/discrete_frechet/README.md

 =========================

-Computes the discrete Fréchet distance between two curves.
+Computes the discrete Fréchet distance between two n-D curves.
 The Fréchet distance between two curves in a metric space is a measure of the similarity between the curves.
 The discrete Fréchet distance may be used for approximately computing the Fréchet distance between two arbitrary curves,